robert17/iotf-rtd/docs/reference/security.rst

 Applications can subscribe and publish on both the event and command topics for all devices in the organization.
-Applications can analyse data from may devices simultaneously, and can also simulate and proxy devices in addition to forming the complementary side of a full duplex communication loop.
+Applications can analyse data from many devices simultaneously, and can also simulate or proxy devices in addition to forming the complementary side of a full duplex communication loop.